Power Distributions: Local Authorities & Sustainable Energy

 Conference: Local Authority Sustainable Energy: Opportunities, Constraints, Ways Forward: 14th September, 2018, Coin Street Neighbourhood Centre, London

 This conference brought together personnel working in local authorities on sustainable energy with other stakeholders in order to discuss experiences, exchange ideas and make new connections.
+We discussed questions around: the apparent lack of co-ordiantion between national and local sustainable energy policy; devolution; and routes to financing local energy.

 Polly Billington (Finance), UK100; Steffi Harangozo (Legal & Policy), North Yorkshire County Council; John Kolm-Murray (Legal & Policy), Greater London Authority; Andrew Waggott (Finance), Portsmouth City Council; Mark Bramah (Finance), Municipia; Steve Cains (Legal & Policy), Public Power Solutions; Calum Robertson (Place & Planning), Zero Waste Scotland; Andrew Briggs (Place & Planning), Stoke-on-Trent City Council; Hywel Lloyd (Place & Planning), Institute of Public Policy Research/UK100; and Caroline Kuzemko (International View), University of Warwick.